JettZheng/DesignPattern/README.md

-# Design Patterns Based on SOLID
+# Design Patterns Based on S.O.L.I.D

-This repo keeps examples of all patterns that I like.
+This repo keeps examples of all design patterns that I like.
-Enjoy and try to be a good janitor!